Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Wiener Complex Fractal Measure and Quantum Field Theory

 \textbf{ii)} \emph{Space is actually defined via the time foliations of the space-time 4-manifold.}\\

-Although the Horava's theory is a candidate formulation for quantum gravity it has fundamental similarities to our derived formulas for scalar quantum field theory.
-Actually, the latter Horava's assumption is located at the center of our formalism which defines the causality via the foliation of space-time.
-But, the former has an intimate correlation to the original Wiener fractal measure (\ref {wiener3}).
-In fact, the approximation process (\ref {cece}) of the Wiener fractal measure ceases for high values of Laplacian term $n^2$ and must contain next to the leading terms within the action.
-In fact, one has to consider at least $n^2 f_n^2(t) (\partial_t f_n(t))^2$ for compact $U^{\mathcal N}_i$s within the Fourier transform of the Lagrangian density, which is in fact a non-local term.
-However, Horava's prescription is to employ local terms with higher spatial derivatives at the Lifshitz point $z=3$ and to impose the symmetry of foliation preserving diffeomorphism invariance on the theory.
-Actually, in \cite{varshovi E-H} where we have worked out the Einstein-Hilbert theory from the Wiener fractal measure, more similarities have been discussed and established between the Horava-Lifshits gravity and the Wiener Brownian process of fractals.
+Although Horava's theory is a candidate formulation for the quantum theory of gravity it has fundamental similarities to our derived formulas for scalar quantum field theory.
+Actually, both Horava's assumptions have intimate correlations to the original idea of the Wiener stochastic process.
+In addition, the approximation process (\ref {cece}) of the Wiener fractal measure ceases for high amounts of $n^2$ and must contain next to the leading terms in the action.
+Hence, at least one has to consider $n^2 f_n^2(t) (\partial_t f_n(t))^2$ within the Fourier transform of the Lagrangian density, which is in fact a non-local term.
+However, Horava's prescription is to employ local terms with higher spatial derivatives at the Lifshitz point $z=3$ and to impose the symmetry of foliation preserving diffeomorphism invariance on the theory.\footnote{In \cite{varshovi E-H}, where we work out the Einstein-Hilbert theory from the Wiener fractal measure, more similarities have been discussed and established between the Horava-Lifshits gravity and the Wiener Brownian process of fractals.}

+Before closing this section we prefer to have a brief look at the Wick rotation process.
+Wick rotation as a reliable method for obtaining solutions in Minkowski space from the solutions in Euclidean space via replacing some imaginary variables with real ones is indeed an immediate reformulation of the complexification method (\ref{2103}) we implimented by employing an $i\varepsilon$-term in the heat kernel and the analytic continuation of the approximated Wiener fractal measure (\ref {wiener5}).
+This process could be regarded as an (almost) equivalence relation between Lorentzian and Euclidean signatures of the space-time metric.\footnote{Nevertheless, some physical phenomena reject this equivalence relation within some relativistic effects of quantum field theory.
+See \cite{sorkin} for a more detailed discussion of the problem.}